hydra3333/Pi4NAS64/README.md

      chmod +777 *.sh
      ./setupNAS.sh
      ```
-   - answer the prompts (it will save most of these answers for use later)
+5. Answer the prompts (it will save most of these answers for use later)
-     * `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS) - it will be used as the network service name by `Kodi` and `VLC` etc
+   - `This server_name` it's best to choose the Pi4's hostname of the Pi4 here (we use Pi4NAS) - it will be used as the network service name by `Kodi` and `VLC` etc
-     * `This server_alias (will become a Virtual Folder for mounting purposes)` - recommend leave it as `mp4library` so it matches the top level folder name on the USB3 drive
+   - `This server_alias (will become a Virtual Folder for mounting purposes)` - recommend leave it as `mp4library` so it matches the top level folder name on the USB3 drive
      * ... it will be used as the top-level folder name on our external USB3 drive, so put our video files in there
-     * `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted, eg `/mnt/mp4library`
+   - `Designate the mount point for the USB3 external hard drive` it's a "virtual" place used everywhere to access the top level of the USB3 external hard drive when mounted, eg `/mnt/mp4library`
-     * `Designate the root folder on the USB3 external hard drive` it's the top level folder on the USB3 external hard drive containing .mp4 files and subfolders containing .mp4 files, eg `/mnt/mp4library/mp4library`
+   - `Designate the root folder on the USB3 external hard drive` it's the top level folder on the USB3 external hard drive containing .mp4 files and subfolders containing .mp4 files, eg `/mnt/mp4library/mp4library`
-     * when we see something like this:
+   - when we see something like this:
      ```
      Before we start the server, we’ll want to set a Samba password.
 Enter we pi password.
      + sudo smbpasswd -a pi
      New SMB password:
      ```
      enter the password we had set for the pi login,
      then enter it again when we see `Retype new SMB password:`
-     * then when we see something like this,
+   - then when we see something like this,
      ```
      Before we start the server, we’ll want to set a Samba password.
 Enter we pi password.
      + sudo smbpasswd -a root
      New SMB password:
      ```
      enter the password we had set for the pi login,
      then enter it when we see `Retype new SMB password:`
    - answer other prompts
      * sometimes we will be asked to visually scan and check setup results for issues, and to press Enter to continue